Product Design A Level

 |Campus||English Bridge Campus|

-A minimum of five GCSEs at grade 4+/C+ or above, including English Language and Maths.
+A minimum of five GCSEs at grade 4 or above, including English Language and Maths.

-In addition to the ‘Iterative Design Project’ in Year 2 there are 2 written exams that make up 50% of the course.
+In addition to the ‘Iterative Design Project’ in Year two there are 2 written exams that make up 50% of the course.

-Many students go on to study for degrees in Product Design, Industrial Design, Design Engineering, Architecture and Engineering disciplines.
-Can lead to employment in the Creative, Engineering and Manufacturing disciplines; a number of students have moved to apprenticeships in engineering.
+Many SCG students go on to study degrees in product design, industrial design, design engineering, architecture, and engineering.
+There are many employment opportunities in the creative, engineering and manufacturing sectors and a number of SCG students have moved to apprenticeships in engineering.

 A Level Product Design (Media Studies and Music)